Locman: History

-Recent development

-Today the Locman company has expanded its market, combining the Locman signature with other products, such as bags and glasses, thanks to the purchase of the Magia Eyewear group in 2016.
+By 2020, the Locman company had expanded its market, combining the Locman signature with other products, such as bags and glasses, thanks to the purchase of the Magia Eyewear group in 2016.
 This debut was promoted by the Italian singer Vasco Rossi.

 Production

 In the early years, Mantovani and Locci designed and produced models for other brands in the Marina di Campo and Milan offices.
 Starting in the nineties, the two partners decided to create their own brand models, which gained recognition.

 In cooperation with the armed forces, models were produced for the Navy and the Air Force.
 In 2007 on the occasion of the release of the new Fiat 500 on the market, a limited series of 500 watches inspired by this car was produced.
 Today the company has a turnover of more than 20 million euros, 70 employees and a distribution network in Europe, the United States, the Middle East and Japan.
 But, in its early years, the company was not well known to the watchmaking market until Hollywood actors like Sharon Stone and Jennifer Lopez along with sport stars like David Beckham started wearing Locmans and brought the company to become well known in the watchmaking field.